BestTimesToVisit.com Logo

 transport

-Toronto has an excellent public transport system.
-Download the TTC app to easily plan your routes and purchase tickets.
-Consider a day pass if you plan on using the subway, buses, and streetcars frequently; it's much cheaper than paying per ride.
+Toronto's public transport is excellent, use the TTC app to plan your routes and purchase tickets.
+Consider a day pass if you plan on using subways, buses, and streetcars frequently; it's much cheaper than individual fares.
+Avoid rush hour (7-9am and 5-7pm) if possible, as the subways can get very crowded.

 money